Fractional Brownian motion and asymptotic Bayesian estimation: Acknowledgments

 \section{Acknowledgments}

 LP and PP have been partially funded by European Research Council (ERC Advanced Grant 267700 - InvProb, PI Lassi P\"aiv\"arinta).
+The research of LP was supported by Estonian government grant PUT1093.
 The work of PP has in addition been funded by Academy of Finland (decision numbers 250215 and 284715 Centre of Excellence in Inverse Problems Research 2012-2017) and Finnish Funding Agency for Technology and Innovation (project 40370/08).
 He would also like to thank Mikko Kaasalainen and the Department of Mathematics at the Tampere University of Technology, where part of the work was carried out.